Shivnay/shivnay.github.io/README.md

 DARK MODE
   1. Dark color scheme for night usgae and or user preference -Use local storage to remember user choice
+POST CONTINUE READING
+  1. set max word limit to which the remaing contents of the post are hidden until the user requests to conitnue reading.

 #Design
   1. New logo design